top of page

 Glass Front Cover

-I realized during testing that the Glass Front was losing heat so I rigged up a cover of Marine Plywood with reflective insulating foil on the inside and a handle for easy removal.
+I realized during early testing that the Glass Front was losing heat so I rigged up a cover of Marine Plywood with reflective insulating foil on the inside and a handle for easy removal.
 I also painted the lower end of the glass door to stop light reflecting back into the wood.
 This was a very effective and cheap solution.

 Relative Humidity Monitor